EtainClub/blurt/README.md

 Shortly after launch, two bugs were discovered:

-**Resource Credits**
+**~~Resource Credits~~**
 The resource credit bug allowed for unrestricted writes to the Blurt blockchain, and this was exploited by the account `@social` to post hundreds of thousands prepared 64kb comments whose sole contents was a GIF of a penis or jpg of two men deeply enjoying one another's company.
 After consulting with the community, HF1, which introduced [controlled by witnesses](https://blurt.world/blurt/@jacobgadikian/witnesses-control-fees-on-blurt) was released.
 Witnesses have currently stabilized fees at 0.001 BLURT per operation and 0.1 BLURT per kilobyte.
+We consider the Resource credit bug to be fully mitigated, and will remove resource credits from Blurt in [Hard Fork 2](https://gitlab.com/blurt/blurt/-/milestones/2).

 **Rewards**
 The convergent linear reward curve currently used by BLURT is malfunctioning.
 Rewards will be fixed in [Hard Fork 2](https://gitlab.com/blurt/blurt/-/milestones/2), which will be released ~August 1, 2020.